 magic mushrooms and tourist influence; and (3) Anthropological and Historical: Visiting with local citizens at

-Adventures come to many only once in their life time and what better experience is there then to walk in the land of peaceful spirits.
+Such amazing adventures come to many only once in their life time and what better experience is there then to walk in the land of peaceful spirits.
 These expeditions to Thailand and Cambodia only lasted for 17-18 days and included many historical sites in and around Bangkok, to and from the Island of Koh Samui and Koh Pha-Ngan, Suphanburi, etc., as well as a five day excursion to and from Cambodia where we visited many temples in the region.
 That five day excursion was included during the seventeen days of forays and cultural visits to temples and museums of those two countries.
 This also included most meals (in house only), hotels, resort bungalows in Thailand, Bangkok, Koh Samui, and Cambodia.
 Additionally I paid for all motorcycle rentals, entrance fees to Muang Boran (the Ancient City) and Samutprakarn (crocodile farm), as well as the fees of personal motorcycle guides and translators while in Cambodia.
-Other minor expenses were also includedin this fungal and cultural annual foray.
+Other minor expenses were also included on these fungal and cultural annual forays.

-Each participants is asked to pay the $20.00 Visa fee to the Cambodian Embassy which I arrange and fill out your forms and process your visas at the Cambodian Embassy in Bangkok and each participant must also pay the $40.00 three-day pass fee to enter the temple grounds of the Angkor Wat Compound in Xiem Riap, Cambodia.
+Each participants is asked to pay the $20.00 Visa fee to the Cambodian Embassy which I arrange for those attending and I personally fill out their visa forms and I process their Visa Applications at the Cambodian Embassy in Bangkok and each participant must also pay the $40.00 three-day pass fee to enter the temple grounds of the Angkor Wat Compound in Xiem Riap, Cambodia.

 Our small group of intrepid explorers and/or adventurers ventured forth into visiting several wats, temples, ancient ruins, water falls, and the giant Big Buddha Islet and Tarnim Magic Gardens, as well as two waterfalls while at Koh Samui (Hin Lad and Na Muang) and daily swimming on Koh Samui Island.
 As noted above, Koh Samui is situated 710 km south of Bangkok and 86 km off the east coast of Surat Thani, Thailand in the Ang Thong Marine National Park in the southern portion of the Gulf of Thailand (formerly the Gulf of Siam.